There is only one possible end. We are monsters. I don’t like monsters.

-Peter Falk’s (Nico) is a pyschopath whose intellectual sidekick, Francis, a sychopant is in love with him.
-Francis works hard to stay in Nico’s good graces and please him at any cost, including feeding a poor unsuspecting delivery boy, hamburger laced with ground glass.
-Even after Francis is given the grotesque task of murdering a stranger, there’s a hesitant yet functing folly au deax about their relationship.
-Francis is an elitest swish who wears sophisticated clothes and not the arty ravages of the beat generation they exploit, he also gets to espouse some of the bitchier one liners.
+Peter Falk (Nico) is a psychopath whose intellectual sidekick, Francis, a sycophant is in love with him.
+Francis works hard to stay in Nico’s good graces and please him at any cost, including feeding a poor unsuspecting delivery boy, a hamburger laced with ground glass.
+Even after Francis is given the grotesque task of murdering a stranger, there’s a hesitant yet functioning Folie à deux about their relationship.
+Francis is a most elite swish who wears sophisticated clothes and not the arty ravages of the beat generation they exploit, he also gets to espouse some of the bitchier one-liners.

 *Suddenly, Last Summer (1959)-the unseen homosexual son

 *Odds Against Tomorrow (1959) Richard Bright as Coco

 with a flirtatious voice to Harry Belafonte “Bacco wants to buy you a drink, and I want to buy you a shiny new car.”

 *North by Northwest (1959) Martin Landau is in love with James Mason

 *THE LEAGUE OF GENTLEMEN 1960 Jack Hawkins as Hyde and Nigel Patrick as Race

 Norman Bates is perhaps one of the most well-known anti-heroes of classic horror who acted on his ‘deviant’ urges to kill women when the disorder in his desire corrupted his gender identity.
 Bates became an iconic cinematic prototype ‘serial killer’ based on Wisconsin’s Ed Gein who murdered women, and wore their skin in order to stimulate the spirit of his inner woman.